Allegations of abuse in American women's football

 All weekend matches canceled – the league needs to be radically restructured

 Now NWSL is in ruins.
 All games scheduled for the weekend have been canceled or postponed.
 Internal critics are calling for a drastic restructuring of the league before they want to play again.
 “Burn everything,” Megan Rapinoe wrote on Twitter, “we have to destroy everything.”
-This advice is directed against the power structure of the women’s league: here are the wealthy owners of football clubs and the male coaches, there are the players who are looking for goals for a hungry wage.
+This advice is directed against the power structure of the women’s league: here are the wealthy owners of football clubs and the male coaches, there are the players who are looking for targets for pay starvation.

 “Internet nerd.
 Avid student.
 Zombie guru.
 Tv enthusiast.
 Coffee advocate.
 Social media expert.
 Music geek.
 Professional food maven.
 Thinker.
 Troublemaker.”